Chassell, Michigan (Map)

 The Portage Waterway Segment is an excellent venue for viewing historic mine workings.
 In the mid-1800's the Keweenaw was internationally known as the source of the world's purest "native" copper.
 Native copper occurs in a metallic state within the earth, and deposits of native copper are rare.
 Copper mining led to extensive development of the Keweenaw Peninsula, and Keweenaw and Houghton Counties had over 100,000 residents at the turn of the century.

-Snowmobile rentals for the Chassell area at Dan's Snowmobile Rental in Houghton
+Snowmobile rentals for the Chassell area:

-and M&M Power Sports in Hancock.
+Houghton Powersports in Atlantic Mine and M&M Power Sports in Hancock.

-Snowmobile the Keweenaw Peninsula from Chassell (Maps).
+Snowmobile the Keweenaw Peninsula from Chassell.
 The Chassell Trail, (#15) to Painesdale is presently closed near town, but you can use back roads or trailer your sleds west of town and pick up the famed Bill Nichols Trail that runs from Mass City to Houghton.
 Turn right for Houghton or turn left and take the trail towards Ontonagon.
 Detailed maps available from Chassell businesses.
 The Chassell-Baraga Trail is open.

 From Houghton, cross the two level bridge on the bottom level and pick up the Stevens Trail North outside of Hancock.